-- Although the ingredient components are simple enough, the preparation requires some precision: Custards must only undergo gentle heat to avoid curdling — though candy thermometers can help avoid this, provided that the custard is removed from heat when it reaches 170 degrees.
+- Although the ingredient components are simple enough, the preparation requires some precision.
+Custards must only undergo gentle heat to avoid curdling.
+Using a thermometer can help avoid this, provided that the custard is removed from heat when it reaches 170 degrees.

 - Mixtures of milk and eggs thickened by heat have long been part of French cuisine.
 Custards baked in pastry (custard tarts) were very popular in the Middle Ages.

 - Today, custard is an important component in many dessert recipes including éclairs, trifle, and Boston cream pie.

 - Vanilla Custard also can be called by many names including crème pâtissière, stirred custard, boiled custard, soft custard, light custard or creme anglaise and even flan.

 - August 17th is National Vanilla Custard Day.